Krylov Complexity in early universe

-where $\alpha$ and $\eta$ encodes different information in various models.
-It should be noticed that $b_n=\alpha n+\eta$, meaning that the system is a maximal chaotic dynamical system.
-For the case of maximal chaos, we could build the relation between the Lyapunov index and $\gamma$ and $\alpha$ as follows,
+where $\alpha$ and $\eta$ encode different information in various models.
+Note that $b_n = \alpha n + \eta$, which indicates the system is a maximally chaotic dynamical system.
+For the case of maximal chaos, we obtain the relationship between the Lyapunov exponent and $\gamma$ and $\alpha$ as follows

 In this work, we will investigate the Krylov complexity for the entire early universe, thus the formula of scale factor $a(\eta)$ should be introduced.